hwind/wewo.cash-client/README.md

 # Memopost
 GET /memopost
 This API returns the MEMO post data.
+The items are ordered by lastUpdateTime in desending.
 Request

 Param |	required | data type | description | default